Intelligent-Microsystems-Lab/HeterogeneousQuantization/examples/xor_pc/README.md

 ## XOR Task

-Trains a simple network on the XOR task with predictive coding.
+Trains a simple network on the XOR task with predictive coding based on [An Approximation of the Error Backpropagation Algorithm in a Predictive Coding Network with Local Hebbian Synaptic Plasticity](https://www.mitpressjournals.org/doi/pdf/10.1162/NECO_a_00949).

 You can run this code and even modify it directly in Google Colab, no installation required: